Concept and formalities

-An undertaking whose registered office is established outside Belgium may post its workers in such a country, i.e. temporarily employing these workers in Belgium.
+An undertaking established outside Belgium may post its workers in such a country, i.e. temporarily employing these workers in Belgium.

-During the period of such a posting, the employer must comply with certain Belgian labour law rules.
+During the period of such a posting, the employer must comply with certain Belgian working conditions.

 Posting means the situation of a worker who temporarily carries out work in Belgium and who:

 - either habitually works in the territory of one or more countries other than Belgium

 - or was recruited in a country other than Belgium